 This post may contain affiliate links.
 Please read our disclosure policy.

-Tender and juicy Baked teriyaki chicken breast cooked to perfection and served with white rice.
-Make your own takeout chicken right at home in just 30 minutes.
+Tender and juicy Baked teriyaki chicken breast cooked perfectly and served with white rice.
+Make your takeout chicken right at home in just 30 minutes.

 If you love baking chicken breast you will love this baked teriyaki chicken recipe.
 Simple, easy to make, and takes just about 30 minutes to make.
 The chicken is first sauteed on the stovetop and then baked in the oven until perfectly browned and cooked through.
 The teriyaki sauce is homemade and the chicken breast is served over white basmati rice for a complete and comforting meal.